frontendlane/prioritizer/README.md

 - once you rank projects, then order them in the chronological order from most urgent to least urgent

 ### backlog
+#### bugs
+- automatic weight redistribution doesn't evenly remove weight from top 3 items
+- safari workaround: `(form?.querySelector('button:nth-child(3)') as HTMLButtonElement).click();` in `form-elements.ts`
+- safari workaround: `const targetButton = submitEvent.submitter || document.activeElement;` in `submit-action-handler.ts`

 #### features
+- "delete stored data" button
+- "replace stored data with sample data" button
 - installable app (PWA)
 - export, import priority list
 - export to .txt file
 - save as .html file
 - export to .csv file
+- save to clipboard
+- save as .md file
 - command palete: extract into a separate library
 - create my own baseline.css

 #### ux
+- replace decrement and increment button icons
+- button press on safari makes button content invisible because of `:active{ color: <whatever>; }`
 - it need not only be priorities, it can be tasks as well. up to the user
     - replace sample data with real project priorities for prioritizer (optionally provide different sets of sample data)
 - on new priority input blur, reset the form in order to remove :invalid styling
 - 3 seconds after last change, check if sort order would be different and if so unobtrusively offer to re-order (but only if sort has been pressed at least once)
 - 3 seconds after reducing to 0 unobtrusively offer to remove the priority item
 - input for adding new priority should be transform: scale(1.2); when :focus
+- move "what is prioritizer" and "how does it work" to an FAQ page
 - remove spellcheck for h1 when not in focus
+- sample page should be a single html file. pack css into <style> instead of <link>ing to an external file
 - focus should only be seen when navigating via keyboard: `:focus-visible`, `:-moz-focusring`
 - add a range input for new priorities??
 - set an upper limit to the max-width on labels

 #### code quality
+- rename `setContent` to `replaceContent` and use .append() when adding content to a newly created element
 - add pre commit hook that runs `npm run build`
 - add tool that increments package.json version on each commit or create a git commit hook that checks if it was changed
 - add prettier